 - A cottage garden ‘Kroempelhoef’ designed by Chris Ghyselen

 This morning we visit a private garden designed by well-known landscape architect the late André Van Wassenhove, accompanied by his son Wim Van Wassenhove and garden designer Chris Ghyselen.
-In the rural municipality of Beernem Chris will show us his own private garden.
-Chris’s garden features playful hedges, water features, and a double border of high and small perennials.
+In the rural municipality of Beernem Chris will show us his own private garden with playful hedges, water features, and a double border of high and small perennials.
 There is also a swimming pond and a flower meadow.

 In the afternoon we visit two other gardens by Chris Ghyselen: a new cottage garden, and ‘Boereweg’, Chris’s first design project.
-Chris developed an original farmyard and garden using low hedges to preserve the open character of the farm garden.
+Chris developed an original farmyard and garden using low hedges to preserve the open character of the farmland.
 The house has two terraces: one with a pond, the other with a view of a perennial ‘room’.
 Other garden ‘rooms’ contain an orchard, a nut garden with vegetables and cut flowers, and a meadow with pollarded willows.
 (Overnight Bruges) BL

 Ghent - 2 nights